-ACR's power facilities operate and continue to provide power to our customers in various parts of Mindanao amidst the continuing treats of the COVID19 Pandemic.
-The 210 mega-watt

-(MW) Sarangani Energy Corporation (SEC) baseload coal-fired power plant in Maasim, Sarangani with both sections delivering electricity to General Santos City, Sarangani Province, Cagayan de Oro, Iligan, Butuan, and other major population centers in Mindanao.
+ACR's power facilities operate and continue to provide power to our customers in various parts of Mindanao amidst the easing treats of the pandemic.
+The 210 mega-watt (MW) Sarangani Energy Corporation (SEC) baseload coal-fired power plant in Maasim, Sarangani with both sections delivering electricity to General Santos City, Sarangani Province, Cagayan de Oro, Iligan, Butuan, and other major population centers in Mindanao.
 The 100 MW diesel plant of the Western Mindanao Power Corporation (WMPC) in Zamboanga City continues to be a major power to Zamboanga City.
 WMPC likewise provides ancillary services to the National Grid Corporation of the Philippines (NGCP) with dispatchable generating capacity, reactive power support, and black start capability to help stabilize the power grid in the Zamboanga Peninsula (Western Mindanao/Region 9).
-Also last year, the Company tendered a proposal for the group's Southern Philippines Power Corp.
-(SPPC) diesel plant in Sarangani to provide ancillary services to NGCP in order to help stabilize the power grid in Region 12 or South Central Mindanao.
-The outcome of this proposal remain pending.
+The Company is currently evaluating possible options on how to utilize the available engines of Southern Philippines Power Corp.
+(SPPC) diesel plant in Sarangani.
 The Company is likewise actively exploring prospective markets for its diesel capacity in areas outside of Mindanao where the demand for power is growing.

-The Siguil Hydro Power Plant in Maasim Sarangani is in full swing and is expected to be in commercial operations in May 2023, there are expense items that are not allowed to be capitalized as such the operating expense ratio decreased to 30% from 40% in the previous year.
+The Siguil Hydro Power Plant in Maasim Sarangani is on its advances stage of contraction is expected to be in commercial operations in the fourth quarter of 2023.
+With cost mitigating measures implemented during the period, operating expense ratio decreased to 15% from 29% in the previous year.
 The operating efficiency of the power plants is expected to continue in accordance with the plans and budgets.

-ACR's cash flows from operations this year remain stable at ₱509 million from last year's 1,042 million.
-The decline was due to payment of trade payables in the first three months of 2022.
-The net debt coverage decreased to 2% from 5% in the previous year while current ratio improved significantly to 1.21:1 from last year's 1.13:1.
+ACR's cash flows from operations this year remain stable at ₱1.96 billion from last year's ₱509 million.
+The increase was due to collection of trade receivables during the first three months of 2023.
+The net debt coverage increased to 9% from 2% in the previous year while current ratio improved to 1.23:1 from last year's 1.21:1.